rmcafee/discord_ex/README.md

   3. Look at the examples/echo_bot.ex file and you should honestly be good to go.

+## Realtime/Bot Client Usage

+So you want to create a bot huh?
+Easy peezy.

+1) Create a bot with a default handler to handle any event:

+  	# Default Fallback Handler for all events!
+  	# This way things don't blow up when you get an event you
+  	# have not set up a handler for.

+  	def handle_event({event, _payload}, state) do
+      IO.puts "Received Event: #{event}"
+      {:ok, state}
+  	end

+2) Setup an event handler to handle whatever event you want:

+  	def handle_event({:message_create, payload}, state) do
+   	  # Your stuff happens here #
+      {:ok, state}
+  	end

+3) Now to start your client it is as easy as:

+	{:ok, bot_client } = DiscordElixir.RealtimeClient.start_link(%{
+		token: <token>,
+		handler: YourBotNameHere
+	})

+Alright you are done.
+Go forth and prosper!

+**As a note your bot_client is a gen_server that will have state properties that contain:**

+**:rest_client** - you can use this process to make calls without having to setup another rest client connection.
+So in your callback you can do this in your callback with ease:

+	alias DiscordElixir.RestClient.Resources.User

+	User.current(state[:rest_client])

 ## REST Client Usage

 The easy way to use discord resources is by doing the following.